brunofacca/active-record-query-trace/README.md

 # Optional
 ActiveRecordQueryTrace.level = :app (default)
-ActiveRecordQueryTrace.level = :full (alternate ouput of full backtrace, useful for debugging gems)
+ActiveRecordQueryTrace.level = :full (alternate ouput of full backtrace, useful for debugging gems) ActiveRecordQueryTrace.lines = 10 # Determines how many lines of the trace to include.
+Default is 5.
+Setting to 0 includes entire trace.
 ```

 Output